Choosing the right SFT dataset for your LLM

 Our selection of the best SFT Datasets

 In this section, we present a selection of supervised fine-tuning (SFT) datasets recognized for their quality and relevance in improving large language models (LLM).
+Advanced tools are often used to curate, process, and evaluate these SFT datasets, ensuring optimal model performance.
 Each dataset is accompanied by a description, its main characteristics and its use case.

 Some examples of general datasets for Fine Tuning